 Over the last few weeks, we’ve looked for the breadcrumbs, read the tea leaves and turned over every stone in the hunt to create the perfect compilation of insights, innovations, ideas and inspiration.
 By casting the net outside our field of view to different sectors, communities and disciplines, we have challenged our own perspectives, looking beyond what is happening now and anticipating the responses to the changes that are to come.
 We sought out potential futures to help us stay ahead of the pace of culture.
 From this effort, the Gensler Insights Group was born.

 The Set List is the result of our exploration and consists of a mix of macro and micro trends that we believe will inspire and inform companies’ future visions, strategies and experiences to meet the needs of tomorrow.
-Between now and the new year, we will share a sneak peak of a few of the trends that will shape the future.
+Between now and the new year, we will share a sneak peek into a few of the trends that will shape the future.
 Some of these include:

 - New Kids on the Block

 - Instant Gratification